23W-GBAC/Enechukwu_Blogs/Automation_0.1.md

 ```

 # Step 3: Install the required tools:
-The tools required to run a code properly is **psutil and speedtest-cli**.
+The tools needed to run this code properly is **psutil and speedtest-cli**.

 **psutil** is a python library that allows us to access information about system utilization, including CPU and memory usage.